Who is DT Information Governance?

 To enable me to operate and administer my business, and to ensure that I can business plan effectively, I have a legitimate interest in processing some personal information.
 This helps me to remain accountable to my clients.

-Keeping personal data safe and secure is important to us and I have policies and procedures to do this.
+Keeping personal data safe and secure is important to me and I have policies and procedures to do this.

-I use Microsoft 365 Business Standard to store your personal data and emails.
+I use Microsoft 365 (business version) to store your personal data and emails.
 Where possible I will store your data in the UK, however, the service provider may use storage facilities outside the UK, EU or EEA.
 Where this is necessary I undertake appropriate due diligence and ensure additional safeguards are in place.

-My devices have passcode or fingerprint authentication and all software including antivirus/firewall is kept up to date.
+My devices have passcode, fingerprint authentication or two-factor authentication (2FA) and all software including antivirus/firewall is kept up to date.

 I ensure that I have contracts in place for any external service providers such as my accountant, who may have access to name and address for the purpose of preparing accounts.